apollographql/graphql-subscriptions/README.md

 The `setupFunctions` property is used to map subscription names (from your schema) to pubsub channel names.
 You can also provide filter functions to, for example, filter channel events based on query variables and the properties of the object published to the channel.

-Note: Typically, your `SubscriptionManager` will be passed to something like https://github.com/apollographql/subscriptions-transport-ws and its `SubscriptionServer`.
+>Note: Typically, your `SubscriptionManager` will be passed to a network transport like https://github.com/apollographql/subscriptions-transport-ws.

 ### Example usage

-Note: This example only demonstrates the `graphql-subscriptions` package.
-Take a look at [this article](https://dev-blog.apollodata.com/graphql-subscriptions-in-apollo-client-9a2457f015fb) for a more in-depth look at GraphQL subscriptions and how to use this package with `subscriptions-transport-ws` and a GraphQL client like Apollo.
+>This example only demonstrates the `graphql-subscriptions` package.
+Take a look at [this article](https://dev-blog.apollodata.com/graphql-subscriptions-in-apollo-client-9a2457f015fb) for a more in-depth look at using GraphQL subscriptions.

 ```js
 import { PubSub, SubscriptionManager } from 'graphql-subscriptions';